Polaris (NYSE:PII) Releases FY 2022 Earnings Guidance

-Polaris (NYSE:PII – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $10.100-$10.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $10.200.
+Polaris (NYSE:PII – Get Rating) updated its FY 2022 earnings guidance on Friday.
+The company provided EPS guidance of $10.100-$10.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $10.200.
 The company issued revenue guidance of $9.20 billion-$9.50 billion, compared to the consensus revenue estimate of $9.29 billion.

-Polaris (NYSE:PII – Get Rating) last posted its earnings results on Monday, January 24th.
-The company reported $2.16 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.03 by $0.13.
+Polaris (NYSE:PII – Get Rating) last issued its quarterly earnings data on Monday, January 24th.
+The company reported $2.16 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.03 by $0.13.
+The company had revenue of $2.17 billion for the quarter, compared to analyst estimates of $2.13 billion.
 Polaris had a net margin of 6.02% and a return on equity of 49.54%.
-The business had revenue of $2.17 billion for the quarter, compared to analyst estimates of $2.13 billion.
-During the same period last year, the business posted $3.34 EPS.
-Polaris’s revenue was up .7% compared to the same quarter last year.
-On average, equities analysts predict that Polaris will post 10.24 earnings per share for the current year.
+The company’s revenue was up .7% on a year-over-year basis.
+During the same period in the prior year, the firm earned $3.34 earnings per share.
+Equities research analysts forecast that Polaris will post 10.24 EPS for the current fiscal year.

-PII has been the topic of several research analyst reports.
-Morgan Stanley decreased their price target on shares of Polaris from $150.00 to $140.00 and set an overweight rating on the stock in a research report on Wednesday, January 26th.
-KeyCorp decreased their price target on shares of Polaris from $155.00 to $145.00 and set an overweight rating on the stock in a research report on Monday, November 1st.
-Zacks Investment Research raised shares of Polaris from a hold rating to a buy rating and set a $122.00 price objective for the company in a report on Saturday, January 29th.
-Truist Financial reduced their price objective on shares of Polaris from $125.00 to $120.00 in a report on Wednesday, January 26th.
-Finally, Citigroup reaffirmed a buy rating and set a $157.00 price objective on shares of Polaris in a report on Tuesday, February 22nd.
-Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating, eight have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $139.93.
+Several equities analysts have recently commented on the stock.
+Morgan Stanley dropped their target price on shares of Polaris from $150.00 to $140.00 and set an overweight rating for the company in a research report on Wednesday, January 26th.
+Truist Financial cut their price target on shares of Polaris from $125.00 to $120.00 in a report on Wednesday, January 26th.
+Royal Bank of Canada reduced their price objective on shares of Polaris from $132.00 to $117.00 and set a sector perform rating on the stock in a research note on Wednesday, January 26th.
+Citigroup reaffirmed a buy rating and set a $157.00 target price on shares of Polaris in a report on Tuesday, February 22nd.
+Finally, Raymond James lifted their price objective on shares of Polaris from $148.00 to $149.00 and gave the company a strong-buy rating in a research note on Wednesday, January 26th.
+Two research analysts have rated the stock with a sell rating, four have assigned a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, Polaris has an average rating of Buy and a consensus target price of $139.93.

-In related news, SVP Dougherty Lucy Clark sold 23,734 shares of Polaris stock in a transaction dated Thursday, February 10th.
-The shares were sold at an average price of $120.00, for a total transaction of $2,848,080.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 2.70% of the company’s stock.
+In other Polaris news, SVP Dougherty Lucy Clark sold 4,257 shares of the stock in a transaction on Wednesday, February 16th.
+The stock was sold at an average price of $125.00, for a total transaction of $532,125.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+2.70% of the stock is currently owned by corporate insiders.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley increased its position in Polaris by 64.4% in the 2nd quarter.
-Morgan Stanley now owns 553,614 shares of the company’s stock valued at $75,822,000 after acquiring an additional 216,942 shares in the last quarter.
-Parametric Portfolio Associates LLC increased its position in Polaris by 9.0% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 171,715 shares of the company’s stock valued at $18,873,000 after acquiring an additional 14,185 shares in the last quarter.
-Barclays PLC increased its position in Polaris by 7.3% in the 4th quarter.
-Barclays PLC now owns 146,606 shares of the company’s stock valued at $16,113,000 after acquiring an additional 9,997 shares in the last quarter.
-Millennium Management LLC acquired a new stake in shares of Polaris during the 4th quarter worth approximately $7,332,000.
-Finally, Sei Investments Co. grew its position in shares of Polaris by 12.3% during the 4th quarter.
-Sei Investments Co. now owns 56,287 shares of the company’s stock worth $6,185,000 after buying an additional 6,187 shares during the period.
-Hedge funds and other institutional investors own 85.77% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+BlackRock Inc. increased its position in shares of Polaris by 0.6% during the 4th quarter.
+BlackRock Inc. now owns 4,790,490 shares of the company’s stock valued at $526,522,000 after purchasing an additional 30,039 shares during the last quarter.
+Vident Investment Advisory LLC purchased a new position in Polaris in the 4th quarter worth $3,632,000.
+NewEdge Advisors LLC lifted its stake in Polaris by 2.8% in the fourth quarter.
+NewEdge Advisors LLC now owns 5,380 shares of the company’s stock worth $591,000 after purchasing an additional 146 shares during the last quarter.
+Zullo Investment Group Inc. purchased a new stake in Polaris during the fourth quarter valued at about $64,000.
+Finally, Neo Ivy Capital Management bought a new position in shares of Polaris during the fourth quarter valued at about $29,000.
+Institutional investors and hedge funds own 85.77% of the company’s stock.

 Polaris Company Profile (Get Rating)